-eShop.
-However, to advance the story and unlock more games to play, the player must actually buy them from the eShop at $4.00 each (totaling $40 plus tax, or $16 plus tax in a perfect run
+To advance the story and unlock more games to play, the player must actually buy them from the eShop at $4.00 each (totaling $40 plus tax, or $16 plus tax in a perfect run).
+Haggling comes into play, to reduce the price and earn discounts.
+The player can haggle down the prices by giving Rusty items that can help him set things right with his family.

 This game provides examples of: